tmink2202/J2online/README.md

-This is just the first example of my road to master OOP
+This is just the first example on my way to master OOP